jhsu802701/rails_from_scratch_rails5/11-03-to_do_list.md

 # Unit 11
 ## Chapter 3: To Do List

-* Create the file notes/TO_DO.txt with the following contents:
+* Create the file README-to_do.txt with the following contents:
 ```
 GETTING STARTED
 * Run the credentials.sh script.